kyma-project/telemetry-manager/docs/user/04-metrics.md

 <!-- tabs:end -->

-### Buffer Filling Up
+### Gateway Buffer Filling Up

-Cause: The backend exporting rate is too small compared to the span ingestion rate.
+Cause: The backend export rate is too low compared to the gateway ingestion rate.

 Remedy:

-- Option 1: Upgrade backend capabilities.
-For instance, SAP Cloud Logging can be scaled out, if used as a backend.
+- Option 1: Increase ingestion rate capabilities in your backend.
+For example, by scaling out the SAP Cloud Logging instances.

-- Option 2: Decrease the amount of metrics sent to the gateway (for example, by disabling certain inputs or applying namespace filters).
+- Option 2: Decrease the amount of metrics sent to the gateway (e.g., by disabling certain inputs or applying namespace filters in your MetricPipeline).

 ### Gateway Throttling